growthbook/growthbook-js/README.md

 -  **debug** - Default false.
 If set to true, console.log info about why experiments are run and why specific variations are chosen.
 -  **onExperimentViewed** - Callback when the user views an experiment.
 Passed an object with `experiment` and `variation` properties.
 -  **url** - The URL for the current request (defaults to `window.location.href` when in a browser)
--  **enableQueryStringOverride** - Default false.
+-  **enableQueryStringOverride** - Default true.
 If true, enables forcing variations via the URL.
 Very useful for QA.  https://example.com/?my-experiment=1

 You can set new options at any point: